facebook/openzl/tools/sddl/assembler/Bytecode_spec.md

 # OpenZL VM Bytecode Format Specification v0.2

+This document describes the **bytecode format** for the OpenZL SDDL2 VM.
+For the complete instruction set reference (family IDs, opcode values, stack effects), see `src/openzl/compress/graphs/sddl2/sddl2_opcodes.def`, which is the single source of truth.

+---

 ## **1. Basic Encoding**

 All instructions are encoded as **32-bit words** in **little-endian** format.